Personal development requires action

 All three parts are equal in value and weight and none of them can be neglected.
 You may be already acquainted with many exercises in all three of them.

-You must create a set that will include all three components that is sustainable to be practiced every day.
+You must create a set that will include all three components and is sustainable to be practiced every day.

 Your daily Practice may be short and not too ambitious to ensure success at it.
 You may always add new elements or extend its reach and depth once accustomed to the rhythm.